-We show results with and without delay consisting of a latency in [0, 100], and a jitter bounded by 5.
-The results in Table 1 show the number of observations, length (in time) of the observed word, the overall running time, the maximal response time (the time it takes to process a single observation and return the next verdict), and the maximal number of stored symbolic states.
-The running time, maximal response time and number of symbolic states over the number of observations are plotted in Fig. 5.
-Under delay we see that the state storage grows linearly with the number of observations, which in turn results in a growing response time.
-The reason for this is that the uncertainty of the delay increases the size of the reach-set.
-Nevertheless, the maximal response time is in all cases less than 1.2 ms. In the delay-free case, the memory usage is constant, thus the response time is also constant, although with tiny fluctuations.
-The total time in the delayed case has approximately a quadratic growth.
-This is not surprising, since it is the running sum of the response time which seems to grow linearly, but we do not have enough experiments here to conclude a precise relation between the state storage and response time.
-In general, the results show us that the tool in this case is able to handle multiple properties and long traces in terms of time horizon as well as number of observations.
+We demonstrate Monitaral on a trace generated by the gear controller model from [14].
+The trace is generated in UPPAAL [8] and the monitored properties are six response properties derived from error locations in the model.
+We show results with and without delay consisting of a latency in [0, 100] jitter bounded by 5.
+The results in Table 1 show the number of observations, length (in time) of the observed word, the over running time, the maximal response time (the time it takes to process a single observation and return the next verdict), and the maximal number of stored symbolic states.
+Under delay we see that the state storage grows linearly with the number of observations, which in turn results in a growing overhead when computing the reach-sets after each observation.
+The reason for this is the uncertainty of the delay increases the size of the reach-set.
+Nevertheless, the maximal response time is in all cases less than 1.2 ms. In the delay-free case, the memory usage is constant.